SomaticLabs/SwiftyZorb/README.md

 You must also drag the built dependencies `Alamofire.framework`, `SwiftyBluetooth.framework`, and `SwiftyJSON.framework` into your project.

-## Usage
+## Single Device Usage

 There are two ways to use this libary.
-If you intend FIXME
+If you intend to connect and reconnect to one Zorb peripheral device, use the following methods.

 ### Connecting

-Before being able to communicate with Moment, you must establish a Bluetooth LE connection with your device.
+Before being able to communicate with a Zorb peripheral device, you must establish a Bluetooth LE connection with your device.

 ```swift
 import SwiftyZorb